 How to Prevent Clogged Drains While Caulking

-If you’re removing caulk around a bathroom sink, bathtub or walk-in shower, plug the drain so that the “shavings” don’t clog it and give you a whole new problem.
+If you’re removing caulk around a bathroom vanity or sinks, bathtub or walk-in shower, plug the drain so that the “shavings” don’t clog it and give you a whole new problem.
 Once you’ve scraped off the old caulking, remove the shavings with a wet cloth or a Dustbuster before you open the drain again.

 How to Make a Neater Caulk Application